mpollmeier / scala-repl-pp 0.5.4

 Server mode

-Note: srp-server isn't currently available as a bootstrapped binary, so you have to stage it locally first using sbt stage.
+srp-server isn't currently available as a bootstrapped binary, so you need to either stage it locally first using sbt stage or add it as a dependency to your project.

 ./srp-server